Author: Revisions by Cathy Schneider, CARPLS; Recent Revisions by Andrew Tessman, Greensfelder, Hemker & Gale, P.C.

 “A judgment creditor, or his or her successor in interest when that interest is made to appear of record, is entitled to prosecute supplementary proceedings for the purposes of examining the judgment debtor or any other person to discover assets or income of the debtor not exempt from the enforcement of the judgment, a deduction order or garnishment, and of compelling the application of non exempt assets or income discovered toward the payment of the amount due under the judgment.”
-See generally 735 ILCS 5/2-1402 and IL SCR 277.
+See generally 735 ILCS 5/2-1402 and Ill.
+Sup.
+Ct.
+Rule 277.

 The judgment creditor may command that the judgment debtor appear in Court to reveal, under oath, what assets he has, and also that he bring documentation regarding any assets held.
 The citation proceeding is commenced by service of a citation issued by the clerk.
 The defendant will get a citation ordering his appearance with a warning of possible arrest for failure to appear.
 Any person who receives a citation to discover assets should appear in court on the date and time noted, to testify about assets.
-If the judgment debtor doesn’t comply, ultimately the judgment creditor can ask the court to issue a warrant, or body attachment so that the creditor can be brought in by the Sheriff for questioning.
-735 ILCS 5/2-1402 and IL SCR 277.
+If the judgment debtor doesn’t comply, ultimately the judgment creditor can ask the court to issue a warrant, or body attachment so that the creditor can be brought in by the Sheriff to respond to the Personal Citation, and to face possible contempt.
+735 ILCS 5/2-1402 and Ill.
+Sup.
+Ct.
+Rule 277.

 The judgment creditor can issue a citation to a third party, like a bank, that might hold assets of the judgment debtor.
 The bank will freeze any assets that are not exempt and then there will be a hearing or return date on which the Court will decided if any non-exempt assets will be turned over to the creditor.
-735 ILCS 5/12 701 et seq.
+735 ILCS 5/12-701 et seq, Garnishment.

 The judgment creditor can also send a citation notice to the judgment debtor’s employer to discover if the judgment debtor has wages that are not exempt.
 The employer is required to answer an interrogatory about any wages paid and whether they are exempt.
 If a turnover of wages order is entered, the employer must calculate the amount of garnishable wages each pay period and turn them over to the judgment creditor.
-735 ILCS 5/12 801 et seq.
+735 ILCS 5/12-801 et seq, Wage Deductions.

 If there has been a prior supplementary proceeding with respect to the same judgment against the party, whether he is the judgment debtor or a third party, no further proceeding shall be commenced against him except by leave of court.
-IL SCR 277(a).
+The judgment creditor must show, pursuant to affadavit:

 Once the judgment debtor has fully paid the judgment, the judgment creditor shall execute a Release and Satisfaction of Judgment.
 If the judgment creditor refuses, the debtor may petition the court for one.
 735 ILCS 5/12-183.

 Fees and charges must be waived if a court finds that the party is an indigent person, as defined in the statute.
-735 ILCS 5/5-105, IL SCR 298.
+735 ILCS 5/5-105, Ill.
+Sup.
+Ct.
+Rule 298.
 The party must file an application with the court accompanied by an affidavit demonstrating an inability to pay based upon lack of income and resources.